httpdss/structkit/docs/schema.md

 # YAML Schema Reference

-STRUCT provides JSON schema validation to ensure your YAML configuration files are correctly structured.
+StructKit provides JSON schema validation to ensure your YAML configuration files are correctly structured.
 This helps catch errors early and provides IDE support with autocompletion.

 ## Schema Location